IP Protection Matters

 Schultz (07:52.0459 - 09:30.0690)

-So you mentioned the Supreme Court, you know, muddying the water, certainly going back a couple of decades to the eBay decision.
+You mentioned the Supreme Court muddying the water, certainly going back a couple of decades to the eBay decision.
 I think we can start there with it becoming particularly muddy.
-We've got
+We've got other decisions and things happening at the U.S. Patent and Trademark Office with PTAB.
+All of that has to come back to our legislature.

-Other decisions and things happening at the US Patent and Trademark Office with PTAB, all of that to come back to, I think our legislature, what role does Congress play in the need to continue to support a strong and effective patent system so technology and treatments can get to marketplace sooner?
+What role does Congress play in the need to continue to support a strong and effective patent system so technology and treatments can get to the marketplace sooner?
 Is it time or beyond time for Congress to step in?
-And I mean, there have been a multitude of legislative efforts over the last couple of years, some of them, quite, most of them stalling out, in fact, but thankfully keep getting reintroduced, um.
-You know, what, what do you believe Congress's role in this?
+There have been a multitude of legislative efforts over the last couple of years, most of them stalling out, in fact, but thankfully keep getting reintroduced.
+What do you believe is Congress's role in this?

 Schultz (10:22.0150 - 11:46.0890)